SMAC-Group/course_intro_statistics/slides/chapter2_03.md

 ---

-And below tells R to flip the sign of x if x is negative.
+And the code below tells R to flip the sign of x if x is negative.
 In other words, the below code returns the absolute value.

 ```r
 (x = rnorm(1))